About this artwork

 - 54.9 × 123.2 cm (21 5/8 × 48 1/2 in.)

-- Kate S. Buckingham Endowment; Margaret Gentles Fund; Restricted Gift of Roger L. Weston, George and Roberta Mann, Harlow and Susan Higinbotham, Charles C. Haffner III, James M. and Carol D. Trapp
+- Kate S. Buckingham Endowment; Margaret Gentles Fund; Purchased with funds provided by Roger L. Weston, George and Roberta Mann, Harlow and Susan Higinbotham, Charles C. Haffner III, James M. and Carol D. Trapp